SwiftKickMobile/TLLayoutTransitioning/README.md

 ```

-Note that the collection view will reset the `contentOffset` after the transition is finalized, but this can be negated by setting it back to `toContentOffset` in the completion block.
+Note that the collection view will reset `contentOffset` after the transition is finalized, but as illustrated above, this can be negated by setting it back to `toContentOffset` in the completion block.

 ###UICollectionView+TLTransitioning Category

-A category on `UICollectionView` that provides a variety of utility methods and calculations
-for interactive transitioning.

-One noteable feature is the ability to utilize interactive transitioning for animated, non-interactive transitions between layouts.
-This approach can be a better alternative to `-[UICollectionView setCollectionViewLayout:animated:completion:]` because it is robust and it supports duration, easing curves (courtesy of Warren Moore's [AHEasing library][1]) and all of the `contentOffset` options described above.
-Check out the [Resize sample project][2].
-There are 30 build in easing curves and more can be added by defining custom `AHEasingFunctions`.

-The basic animated transition call is as follows:
+The `UICollectionView+TLTransitioning` category provides some of useful methods for calculating for interactive transitions.
+In particular, the `toContentOffsetForLayout:indexPaths:placement` API calculates final content offset values to achieve Minimal, Center, Top, Left, Bottom or Right placements for one or more index paths.

+`UICollectionView+TLTransitioning` also provides an alternative to `-[UICollectionView setCollectionViewLayout:animated:completion]` for non-interactive animation between layouts with support for animation duration, 30 built-in easing curves (courtesy of Warren Moore's [AHEasing library][1]), user defined easing curves (by defining custom `AHEasingFunctions`) and content offset control.
+The basic transition call is as follows:

     TLTransitionLayout *layout = (TLTransitionLayout *)[collectionView transitionToCollectionViewLayout:toLayout duration:2 easing:QuarticEaseInOut completion:nil];
     CGPoint toOffset = [collectionView toContentOffsetForLayout:layout indexPaths:@[indexPath] placement:TLTransitionLayoutIndexPathPlacementCenter];
     layout.toContentOffset = toOffset;

 where the view controller is configured to provide an instance of `TLTransitionLayout` as described above.
+Check out the [Resize sample project][2] in the Examples workspace to see this in action.

+##Installation

+If you're not using CocoaPods, copy the following files into your project:

+    TLTransitionLayout.h
+    TLTransitionLayout.m
+	UICollectionView+TLTransitionAnimator.h
+	UICollectionView+TLTransitionAnimator.m
+	easing.h
+	easing.c

 ##Examples